5.2 10-10 QSO PARTIES

 5.2.8 CHAPTER SCORE ASSIGNMENT

-Any entrant who is a chapter member and whose operating location is within 150 miles of the primary net location of that charter, may assign the entrant’s score to that chapter.
-QSO Party scores for the Sprint may not be assigned.
+Any entrant who is a chapter member may assign the entrant’s score to that chapter.
+QSO Party scores for the Sprint and Open Season may not be assigned.

 5.2.9 QSO PARTY ENTRIES